Requirements for Temporary Food Facilities

 For information on scheduling a training session or pre-meeting, please contact the Environmental Health office at 925-692-2500.

-- Shipping tags must be provided for all shellfish (i.e., oysters, clams, mussels, scallops).
+- Shellfish Harvest Tags must be available and provided at all times (i.e. oysters, clams, mussels, scallops).

 Contra Costa Environmental Health